mlopatkin/andlogview/BUILDING.md

 `.git/hooks/` directory.
 Make sure that the copy is marked executable.

 ## Building with Gradle
+### Setting up the JDK
+Technically, the build uses JDK 17 to compile everything and JDK 8 to run tests.
+It utilizes Gradle's [Java Toolchains](https://docs.gradle.org/current/userguide/toolchains.html) to select the proper JDK.
+You have to either provide JDKs to Gradle somehow, as described in the docs, or rely on its automated provisioning.

+### Useful commands
 Run `./gradlew assemble` to build everything.
 First run takes some time because Gradle binaries and app dependencies must be downloaded from repositories.